-The beginnings of the castle are connected with Rafał IV Leszczynski, which around 1560 was to build a brick, fortified manor house, although fragments of the wall with a monk bond could indicate an earlier, 15th-century castle erection.
-In the years 1600-1628 the family residence was rebuilt by Wacław Leszczyński, the grand crown chancellor, obtaining an early-baroque residence with a palace décor.
-In 1695, the Leszczyński family sold Gołuchów to the Suszko family.
-Then the castle changed owners many times, remaining without major changes to the second half of the nineteenth century, when it was already in a state of advanced ruin.
-In the years 1872-1885, Izabela Działyńska carried out a thorough reconstruction combined with a renovation, as a result of which the palace complex gained the features of the French neo-renaissance.
-In the reconstructed castle Izabella placed a collection of works of art, allocating it to an open-access museum.
+In the years 1600-1628, the family seat was thoroughly rebuilt by Wacław Leszczyński, the Grand Chancellor of the Crown, transforming the late-medieval tower house into an early Baroque residence with a palace decor with an internal courtyard and viewing loggia.
+In 1695, the Leszczyński family sold it to Słuszkowie family, and in the following years Gołuchów changed owners many times, falling into increasing neglect.
+This was caused, among others, by the devastation made by the Great Northern War and the loss of the function of a permanent family residence.
+In the second half of the nineteenth century, the palace was in a state of advanced ruin.
+In the years 1872-1885 Izabela Działyńska carried out its thorough reconstruction combined with renovation, as a result of which the palace complex acquired the features of the French Neo-Renaissance.
+In the rebuilt palace, Izabella placed a collection of works of art, allocating the Gołuchów seat to a public museum.

-Three corner towers have survived from the original Leszczyński castle.
+From the original 16th century castle only three corner towers are visible, with the original parts preserved only in the basement and ground floor.
 The main corpus of today’s monument is the southern wing added in the 17th century.
 It houses a branch of the National Museum in Poznań with an exhibition of historic interiors and works of art, including part of the collection of ancient Greek vases acquired by Jan Działyński.
 The museum is open to tourists from Tuesday to Thursday 9:00 – 15:00 (11.00-17.00 from 16 June to 15 September), on Fridays from 12.00 to 21.00, on Saturdays and Sundays from 11.00 to 18.00.